 It isn’t difficult to know that most free VPN providers make money through data mining.
 They may go through all the data and traffic on your device, log it and sell it to advertisers to make money.
 That’s not to say that every free VPN provider does this.
 Actually, there are many free VPN providers that do not follow these tricks.
 But since they are providing free services, we can only hope that they don’t follow those shady tricks.

 When it comes to paid VPN providers, there are also some who log your traffic and some who don’t.
-However, free VPN providers record your data to make quick money, whereas paid providers does that to protect their business, meaning that they won’t sell it to any advertiser.
+However, free VPN providers record your data to make quick money, whereas paid providers do that to protect their business, meaning that they won’t sell it to any advertiser.

 It is difficult to find a VPN provider that doesn’t do such cheap tricks to make money, however, VPN providers like FastestVPN are log-less and certainly at the top when it comes keeping user’s traffic protection and security.
 So, if you’re going to pay for a VPN service, why would you choose a provider that keeps logs?